connervieira/CopilotLink/DOCUMENTATION.md

     - If for some reason you don't want to place mimic at /bin/mimic, you can modify the file path in `tts.py` to match its location.
 6. Change into the CopilotLink directory.
     - `cd CopilotLink`
+7. Make any configurations you want in the 'configuration section' at the start of some of the scripts.

 ### Recommended